Self Esteem & Assertiveness

-- Our classes are both offered online and in-person at our offices at 9912-106 Street, Edmonton.
+- Our group classes are offered online only due to recent public health guidelines.
+Private classes are available online and in-person at our office at 9912-106 Street, Edmonton.

 - In our group workshops, you will have many opportunities to ask questions, learn about yourself and your family, hear others’ experiences, and practise new skills.
 Many people who attend our workshops say they feel better after attending because they realize that they are not alone.

 - In a private class, you will receive the same amount of information as our group workshops, condensed into 3 hours with the facilitator.
 These are ideal for individuals or couples who want to get started sooner than the next group workshop, can’t attend the group workshops due to work schedules or other personal commitments, or simply prefer a more private setting.